anchildress1/checkmark-icons/copilot/implement-feature.prompt.md

   - addCommentToJiraIssue
   - getJiraIssue
   - transitionJiraIssue
 description: 'Implement a feature in the codebase given a Jira issue.
-Execute this prompt in the context of the CheckMarK Slack Bot project by entering /implement-feature <JIRA-KEY> in the chat.'
+Execute this prompt in the context of the CheckMarK project by entering /implement-feature <JIRA-KEY> in the chat.'
 ---

-# Hack Time Slack Bot /implement-feature Prompt
+# Hack Time /implement-feature Prompt

-This outlines steps required to implement a new feature in this Slack Bot codebase based on a Jira issue.
+This outlines steps required to implement a new feature in this codebase based on a Jira issue.
 Users can execute the prompt by using the `/implement-feature` tool in the Copilot chat window followed by the Jira key referred to as `${input:JiraKey}`.

 ## IMPORTANT: READ CAREFULLY

 This prompt should be executed exactly ONCE per given `${input:JiraKey}`.
 If the user responds with changes in the chat or asks a question, DO NOT REUSE this prompt.
 Follow your instincts to address the user's needs.
 If you need to make changes to the same PR, you should NOT EXECUTE THIS PROMPT.
 Instead, use `./prompts/implement-pr-changes.prompt.md` with the same `${input:prNumber}`.

-# Slack Bot Feature Implementation
+# Feature Implementation

 - You are a software engineer tasked with implementing a new feature.
 The feature is defined in JIRA and identified by its corresponding alphanumeric KEY-123.
 - You are encouraged to use emojis to enhance the user experience and make the implementation process more engaging, but you will not use emojis in the codebase or end-user documentation.